nickeubank/ds4humans/_build/html/_sources/30_questions/05_positive_v_normative.md

 [^objectivereality2]: I recognize that in asserting the existence of "empirical truth," I may be offending some readers.
 As discussed above, I suspect that if you are familiar with the philosophical issues raised by my invoking an empirical truth, you will also probably be comfortable with the distinction between prescriptive and positive questions and will forgive me this simplification.

 But is there a "correct" answer to the question "should the FDA authorize this drug?"
 I would argue not — I don't think I would have too much difficulty finding people who would be quite willing to take both sides of that question.
 Why?
 Because different people likely hold different views on the relative value of patients being able to engage in sports and exercise versus the value of 1% of patients being permanently paralyzed.
-Different people likely also hold different views on the relative value of patients being allowed to make those choices for themselves, is greater than the value of avoiding the possibility that some patients may make the decision to take the drug without fully understanding what life with paralysis entails, and who would later regret their decision when they come to better understand the risk they were taking.
+Different people likely also hold different views on whether the value of patients being allowed to make those choices for themselves is greater than the value of avoiding the possibility that some patients may make the decision to take the drug without fully understanding what life with paralysis entails, and who would later regret their decision when they come to better understand the risk they were taking.

 ### Normative Questions and Ethics